BananaFitness/BananaFitness-Ionic/README.md

-# BananaFit (powered by Ionic)
+# Covalent Fitness

-  Social platform for fitness enthuiasts and their friends.
+> Social platform for fitness enthuiasts and their friends all in a mobile app.
+Built with Ionic, Node.js, Express, Sequelize, and PostgreSQL.

   Allows the user to share workouts and follow the plans of others.
 A great way to have a collection of all your friends' fitness plans.